 We love operating on the Auraria Campus, which allows students to learn, work, and live in their hometown.
 This allows connections to be maintained and for their contributions to be local.
 That’s important to our students, and it’s important to us as we continue pushing for open communication and resources within the inclusive college movement.

-But while we provide inclusive services for all three colleges at the Auraria campus, we also want to ensure that students know there are other options available for them at other campuses.
+But while we provide inclusive services for students at all three colleges at the Auraria campus, we also want to ensure that students know there are other options available for them at other campuses.
 Because, at the end of the day, we want what is best for these students, not what’s best for our bottom line.

 What Makes IHECP Different